saltant-org/saltant/docs/source/installation/production.rst

-For simplicity, assume we are using `AWS Route 53`_ to route traffic from our domain, ``www.fictionaljobrunner.com``, to an `AWS EC2`_ instance used to host our saltant project, PostgreSQL database server, and Redis server.
+For simplicity, assume we are using `AWS Route 53`_ to route traffic from our domain, ``www.fictionaljobrunner.com``, to an `AWS EC2`_ instance used to host our saltant project, PostgreSQL database server, and RabbitMQ server.
 These steps should translate over to most implementation methods with (hopefully) minimal modification.
-We will also assume that the PostgreSQL database server doesn't need to expose itself to the network, and that the Redis server will need to expose itself to the network.
+We will also assume that the PostgreSQL database server doesn't need to expose itself to the network, and that the RabbitMQ server does need to expose itself to the network.

 Start by routing traffic from your domain to your EC2 instance by